kbridenhaag/indonesia.nl/src/en/visa.md

   - For more inquiries please contact: dto@kemkes.go.id

 4. Upon arrival International travellers are submitted to a health check.

 - Those who have received **2 and 3 doses** of COVID-19 vaccines and have passed the health check are allowed to continue their travels

 - For those who have only received 1 dose of COVID-19 Vaccines, must undergo **quarantine for 5 days** at their own expense

 - If the traveller has Covid related symptoms and/or their body temperature is higher than 37,5 degrees during the health check, they must retake a PCR test at the airport and wait for their result.
 After receiving a negative PCR test result the traveller is allowed to continue their activities.
 If the PCR test is positive, travellers with mild or no symptoms have to quarantine for 5 days in their accommodation

 - To those who undergo the 5 days quarantine, travellers must retake another PCR test on the fourth day.

 - International travellers under 18 follow the provisions applied to their parents/caregiver or travel companion.

+### Regulations for domestic travelling

+Every individual who carries out a trip is obliged to apply, and comply with the following health protocols:

+1. use a 3-ply cloth mask or medical mask that covers the nose, mouth and chin while indoors or when in crowds;
+2. replace masks regularly every four hours, and dispose the waste in the places provided;
+3. wash hands regularly by using water and soap or hand sanitizer;
+4. social distance with a minimum of 1,5m; and
+5. advised not to have an in-person/telephone conversation while using any mode of public transportation.

+Domestic travellers using all modes of private/public transportation between different regions/provinces throughout Indonesia, also must comply with the following provisions:

+1. Use the PeduliLindungi App as proof of vaccination while travelling;
+2. Domestic travellers who have received the third vaccination dose (booster) are not required to show a negative PCR or Rapid test result;
+3. Domestic travellers who have received 2 dose of COVID-19 vaccination must show a negative Rapid test result, taken within 24 hours before departure, or negative PCR test result, taken within 72 hours before departure.
+They can receive an on-site booster vaccination upon departure;
+4. Domestic travellers who have only received 1 dose of COVID-19 vaccination must show a negative PCR test result, taken within 72 hours before departure;
+5. Domestic travellers who cannot get vaccinated due to medical reasons, must show an official doctor&#39;s certificate from their physician/hospital which states that the person concerned cannot get vaccinated and why;
+6. Domestic travellers aged between 6 – 17 years must show proof of having received 2 dose of COVID-19 vaccination, but are not required to show a negative PCR or Rapid test result;
+7. Domestic travellers aged under 6 years are exempted from the mandatory COVID-19 vaccination, and are not required to show a negative PCR or Rapid test result.
+They must travel with their parent(s)/caregiver(s) or travel companion who has complied with the vaccination requirements and health protocols.

 ## KITAS/KITAP Extension